How to Read Stock Chart for Beginner Traders

 The vertical line of a bar chart shows the price range for a specified price period - the top of this vertical bar shows the high of the price while the bottom of this vertical bar shows the low of the price, two horizontal lines one to the left shows opening price and one on the right shows the closing price.

-Get More Lessons and Courses:
+Get More Lessons and Tutorials & Courses:

 - How to Add IBEX35 on MT4 Android Trade App